supeffective/dataset/README.md

 - Add the Pokémon JSON to `data/pokemon/{region}/{pokemonId}.json` (replace `{region}` and `{pokemonId}` with the actual values)
 - You can use any other as a template: `data/pokemon/kanto/bulbasaur.json`

+## Updating `characters.json`

+- For that you need to generate it in the assets project first http://github.com/supeffective/assets

 ## Documentation

 - Repository: http://github.com/supeffective/dataset